wilsonify/wilsonify.github.io/content/recipes/COCONUTLIME RICE WITH RED BEANS AND MANGO61.md

 ginger and sauté for 30 seconds until everything smells choice.
 Add the rice and keep stirring until the rice starts to smell slightly toasted, about 2 minutes.
 Add the coconut milk, broth, salt, and cayenne pepper and bring to a simmer.
 Give the pot a quick stir, cover it, and reduce the heat to low.
-Keep it all at a very gentle simmer and leave it the fuck alone until the rice is tender and has absorbed nearly all the liquid, about 40 minutes.
-If your rice isn’t done by the time you run out of liquid, don’t stress that shit; just add a little more broth or water.
+Keep it all at a very gentle simmer and leave it the   alone until the rice is tender and has absorbed nearly all the liquid, about 40 minutes.
+If your rice isn’t done by the time you run out of liquid, don’t stress that   ; just add a little more broth or water.
 2 While the rice is cooking, chop up the mango into bite-size pieces.
-(Not sure how to chop that fucker up?
+(Not sure how to chop that  er up?
 Turn to this page for the how-to.
 You should get around 1.5 cup of flesh from 1 mango.)
 3 When the rice is tender, fold in the beans, lime zest, lime juice, and mango.
 Let this all cook together for another minute or two so that everything is warmed up.
 Serve warm topped with